nf-core/bamtofastq/docs/output.md

 <summary>Output files</summary>

 - `samtools/`
-  - `*.fastq.gz`: converted and gzipped fastq output
+  - `*.*stats?`: samtools statistics files

 </details>

-[Samtools](https://www.htslib.org) is used to extract reads from the bam files and to compute some bam statistics.
+[Samtools](https://www.htslib.org) is used to extract reads from the bam files and to compute some BAM/CRAM statistics.

-The extracted reads are written to fastq files in `results/reads`.
+The converted and gzipped fastq output reads are written to the directory `results/reads/*.f(ast)?q.gz`.

 ### MultiQC